sparcopen/infrastructure/_posts/2021-09-21-continuing-challenges-conflicts-of-interest.md

 title: Continuing Challenges&#58; Conflicts of Interest
 category: 2021-update
 tags: market-analysis
 description: Commercial publishers are pursuing interests that put them at odds with the interests of the academic community and tolerate internal conflicts of interest.
-Unfortunately, the responsibility for high-lighting and resolving conflicts of interest falls squarely onto the academic community.
+Unfortunately, the responsibility for highlighting and resolving conflicts of interest falls squarely onto the academic community.
 permalink: /2021-update/continuing-challenges-conflicts-of-interest
 date: 2021-09-21 02:00:00
 ---